-Miss MacLean oversees and monitors the well-being and academic progress of all pupils in the year.
-The Deputy Head of Year 8, Miss Héloïse Plumley, assists Miss MacLean in her role.
+Mrs Christophers and Miss Rickards oversee and monitor the well-being and academic progress of all pupils in the year.
+The Deputy Heads of Year 8, Miss McNabb and Miss Russ, assist Mrs Christophers and Miss Rickards in their role.